Lukenickerson/pdf-js-vue/README.md

 	- Download
 	- Other functionality that is on the [Mozilla viewer](https://mozilla.github.io/pdf.js/web/viewer.html)
 * Keep this up-to-date with the latest Vue version
+* Because the viewer is a vue component, it can be added to an existing Vue app (rather than making a new app with `createApp`).
+It would be good to provide an example of this.